How Much Does It Cost to Study Abroad?

 Insurance

-Many U.S. universities require students studying abroad to enroll in a health emergency insurance plan to make sure they have adequate coverage for medical issues and emergencies.
-At New York University, for example, students studying abroad must be covered under the NYU sponsored Study Away health insurance plan, which costs around $72 per month.
+Many U.S. universities require students studying abroad to enroll in a health insurance plan to make sure they have adequate coverage for medical issues and emergencies while overseas.
+At the University of Illinois, for example, students are charged $712 for student health insurance.
+If your current insurance offers adequate overseas coverage, however, you may be able to opt out of the school’s health insurance plan.
+Third-party study abroad programs may include overseas health insurance coverage in their fees.

 Other Fees

+Third-party programs will typically charge a study abroad application fee, which may be $95-$150.
 Your home school may charge you a study abroad administrative fee.
-At Washington State University, for example, this fee runs around $300 for one semester abroad (for in-state students).
-At the University of Iowa, it runs around $1,140 for one semester abroad (for in-state students).
+At the University of Iowa, for example, it runs around $1,213 for one semester abroad (for in-state students).
 You can check with your school’s education abroad office to see how much you might be charged.

 In addition, the study abroad program you choose may come with optional costs, like class field trips, short excursions, or cooking classes with a local chef.